vagran/dxf-viewer/test/README.md

 - **`scene.test.mjs`** — builds every drawing in `fixtures/` and compares a canonical dump of the result against `expected/<name>.dump`.
 This is the test that covers what the library is actually for; everything above it is hygiene.
+- **`checkdoc.mjs`** — not a test but a gate, run as `npm run checkdoc` and in CI.
+It reads the JSDoc in `src/` and reports tag order, missing types and a documented parameter name the signature does not have. `jsdoc` reports none of those: it accepts `@param name {Type}`, accepts a name the function has no parameter for, and accepts no type at all, so each renders as something wrong rather than as an error.
+It has no dependencies and takes file arguments, so `node test/checkdoc.mjs src/DxfScene.js` narrows it to one file.
+- **`checktypes.mjs`** — the other documentation gate, `npm run checktypes`.
+It runs `tsc --checkJs` over `src/` and fails only on the diagnostics that mean a comment is wrong: a type name that does not resolve, and the JSDoc-specific `TS8###` family.
+Checking all of `src/` reports ~175, and nearly all of them say that a parsed DXF entity is documented as `{object}`, so every property read off one is "property does not exist" — typing that model is a separate project. `npm run checktypes -- --all` lists what is ignored.
+It overlaps `checkdoc` on exactly one rule and replaces none of it: the compiler accepts either tag order, accepts a `@param` with no type, and uses its own type grammar rather than jsdoc's.
 - **`unit/`** — one file per area, over the modules that are pure functions: `math` (Matrix2 and the segment intersection helpers), `buffer` (DynamicBuffer), `batching-key` (the comparator, and the prefix-contiguity that batch lookup depends on), `text-format` (the `%%`-code substitution